 You are here

-Executive Vice President
+Executive Vice President and Chief Program Officer

-Ms. Hartley is a Certified Association Executive (CAE) and holds a Nonprofit Management Executive Certificate from Georgetown University.
-She holds a Juris Doctor degree from the University of Maryland School of Law and was admitted to the Maryland Bar.
-She holds a Master of Business Administration degree from Perdue School of Business, Salisbury University and a Bachelor of Business Administration degree from the University of Texas, El Paso.
+A Certified Association Executive (CAE), Ms. Hartley received a Nonprofit Management Executive Certificate from the Georgetown University Center for Public & Nonprofit Leadership.
+She holds a Juris Doctorate from the University of Maryland School of Law, a Master of Business Administration from Salisbury University’s Perdue School of Business and a Bachelor of Business Administration from the University of Texas, El Paso.